-As well as meetings and activities in Sydney, the Society has a Branch operating in Brisbane (Queensland) and in Adelaide (South Australia) where numbers of dedicated collectors meet regularly at various locations to further their hobby.
+As well as meetings and activities in Sydney, the Society has a Group operating in Brisbane (Queensland) where numbers of dedicated collectors meet regularly at various locations to further their hobby.
 Interested persons should attend - see details elsewhere.
-Over the 30+ years, Sydney meetings have been held at the South Strathfield Primary School (sitting on very small children's chairs) then to the Council owned "Pole Depot Community Hall" at Pensurst, then to the Powells Creek Scout Hall at Lidcombe and, from May 2008, to our new home at the Bankstown Council owned "G E Snow Hall", Sefton Community Centre, Batt St, Sefton - a very nice quite location.
+Over almost 40 years, Sydney meetings have been held at the South Strathfield Primary School (sitting on very small children's chairs) then to the Council owned "Pole Depot Community Hall" at Pensurst, then to the Powells Creek Scout Hall at Lidcombe and, from May 2008, to our current home at the Bankstown Council owned "G E Snow Hall", Sefton Community Centre, Batt St, Sefton - a very nice quite location.

-The Society organises annual Telephone Collectors Shows at various venues.
-There has been twenty-one annual Shows to date at a number of locations in and around Sydney.
-The Queensland Branch also conducts an annual Show in conjunction with Heritage Park at Pimpama on the Gold Coast on the last weekend of July each year (the eleventh show in 2015).
-The South Australian Branch conducted its latest show in conjunction with the Strathalbyn Antique Fair in August 2015 - another most successful event.
+The Society has organised annual Telephone Collectors Shows at various venues.
+There has been twenty-one annual Shows in NSW at a number of locations in and around Sydney.
+The Queensland Branch also conducts an annual Show in conjunction with Heritage Park at Pimpama on the Gold Coast on the last weekend of July each year (the 12th show in 2016).
 At all these Shows, members are encouraged to present displays of their collections for the pleasure and education of the public and even to set up tables to sell eagerly sought after items to other members to restore or complete equipment with missing parts.
-These Shows are open to the public and provide a means to promote the hobby of telephone collecting and to recruit new members to the Society.
+These Shows are open to the public and provide a means to promote the hobbies of telecommunications and Sound equipment collecting and to recruit new members to the Society.